VHDL/PoC/src/misc/gearbox/README.md

 ### `gearbox_...._dc` Modules

 Gearboxes with full transfer rate preservation use a dependent clock (`dc`) interface.
-For example a 32:8 `gearbox_down_dc` with an input frequency of 75 MHz requires an output frequency of 300 MHz, because the scaling factor is 4.
+For example a 32:8 `gearbox_Down_dc` with an input frequency of 75 MHz requires an output frequency of 300 MHz, because the scaling factor is 4.
 The clocks MUST be multiples of each other and have a FIXED phase difference.